splunk/addonfactory-ucc-generator/docs/configurations/logging.md

 ### Usage

-It is places just like every other configuration tab.
+It is placed just like every other configuration tab.

 ```json
 {